mjdbc/mjdbc/README.md

 }
 ```
 Notes:
  * If @Tx method is called from within another @Tx method no new transaction is started.
-Child method call shares transaction context with parent method.
+Child method shares transaction context with a parent method.
  Transaction is committed/rolled back when top-level method is finished.
  * All @Sql (raw SQL) methods are processed as @Tx methods when no dbi interface is used.